IBM/SpectrumScaleAutomation/README.md

 	# launcher.sh reclaim gpfs0 -p poolname -l lib-name -U min-used-percentage -G min-reclaimable-percentage -n num-tapes

+All parameters given after the file system name (gpfs0) are interpreted by the Spectrum Archive command: `eeadm tape reclaim` ([More Information](https://www.ibm.com/support/knowledgecenter/en/ST9MBR_1.3.1/ee_eeadm_tape_reclaim.html)).
 For example, you want to reclaim tapes in a given pool (parameter `-p poolname -l libname`) that have more than 80 % used capacity (parameter `-U 80`) and more than 50 % reclaimable space (paramter `-G 50`).
 You can also specify to only reclaim 2 tapes with one reclaim process (parameter `-n 2`).

-	# launcher.sh reclaim -p poolname -l lib-name -U 80 -G 50 -n 2
+	# launcher.sh reclaim gpfs0 -p poolname -l lib-name -U 80 -G 50 -n 2

+The log file name will be `reclaim_gpfs0-poolname_date.log`.

+To run reconcilation for a file system and a Spectrum Archive EE pool the options for the reconcile command must be specified after the file system (e.g. `gpfs0`).
+Use the following command:

+	# launcher.sh reconcile gpfs0 -p poolname -l libname -g fspath [--commit-to-tape]

+All parameters given after the file system name (gpfs0) are interpreted by the Spectrum Archive command: `eeadm tape reconcile` ([More Information](https://www.ibm.com/support/knowledgecenter/en/ST9MBR_1.3.1/ee_eeadm_tape_reconcile.html)).
+For example, you want to reconcile tapes in a given pool (parameter `-p poolname -l libname`) that are used by file system `gpfs0` mounted on path `/ibm/gpfs0` then you can specify the reconcile options like this:

+	# launcher.sh reconcile gpfs0 -p poolname -l lib-name -g /ibm/gpfs0

-The log file name will be `reclaim_gpfs0_date.log`.
+The log file name will be `reconcile_gpfs0-poolname_date.log`.

 Upon completion of the storage service the launcher component can raise custom events.
 The custom events are defined in the file [custom.json](custom.json).
 This file must be copied to /usr/lpp/mmfs/lib/mmsysmon.
 If this file exists then the script will automatically raise events.
 If a custom.json exist for another reason and it is not desired to raise events the parameter sendEvent within the launcher script can be manually adjusted to a value of 0.